stolostron/thanos-metrics-analyzer/doc/details.md

 #### Labels Filter
 * Please update label_filter with action `include` or `exclude` and labels with the name and value of the label as key-value pairs ex. `label_name:label_value`
 * Label values may be a string or a list.
+Use underscore to separate strings like example above.
 * If both label_filter and namespace_filter is given, precedence will be given to label_filter.

 ## Analysis